 4 bay leaves

-150 g pumpkin or sweet potato into cubes
+150 g baked pumpkin or sweet potato into cubes

 100g burdock root, parsnip or salsify, cut into pieces